uwblueprint/blueprint_intro_to_data_science/README.md

 **Additional Resources:** Will be posted after the talk

 ## Set Up
 Set up below was done on Mac.
 The steps should be similar for Windows and Linux.
+Feel free to contact us if you have any issues!

 1. Install [Python 2.7](https://www.python.org/downloads/)
 1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 1. Clone this repo and go into the root directory of this project